 App Center Quickstart

-Visual Studio App Center brings together multiple services commonly used by mobile developers into a DevOps cloud solution.
+Visual Studio App Center brings together multiple common services into a DevOps cloud solution.
 Developers use App Center to Build, Test, and Distribute applications.
-Once the app's deployed, developers monitor the status and usage of the app using the Analytics and Diagnostics services, and engage with users using the Push service.
-The following figure highlights the App Center services and how each fits on either side of the DevOps story.
+Once the app's deployed, developers monitor the status and usage of the app using the Analytics and Diagnostics services.

 This document walks you through the process of setting up an App Center account and creating your first project.
 At the end of the document, you'll learn where to go next based on what you want to do with App Center.